Contents

 Footnote: Some time later I decided to see just where the high resistance connection on Vee was and the results were interesting.
 I was losing 0.5v between the body and the outer column despite all the fixing bolts, and another 0.5v between the outer column and the inner column.
 But the greatest loss was inside the horn button itself.
 As this was a Moto-Lita wheel and the two halves of the switch casing were held together with spire clips on three small plastic pins that always break when you try to remove them, discretion was the better part of valour.
 Given that, there didn't seem much point in making a better connection between the outer column and the body, even less trying to fabricate another brush to get a good connection between outer and inner columns.
 The relay has been working perfectly well for a number of years so I left well alone.
 Subsequently I replaced the Moto-Lita wheel with an original but left the relay in place.

 September 2013: Bee's horns have never seemed as loud as Vee's with the relay, and yet more testing showed an iffy earth through the column.
-So without anymore messing about I fitted a relay to Bee as well, and a noticeable improvement.
+So without any more messing about I fitted a relay to Bee as well, and a noticeable improvement.

 August 2014: I've been helping a pal finish off the restoration of a TR3 and one of the last things is to deal with some electrical problems to get it ready for the MOT.
 One of those is the horns not working - "should be easy" I thought.
 The principle is the same as on the MGB i.e. an earth up the column, through the horn button in the centre of the wheel, out to the horns, then back via a fuse to the 12v supply.
 The TR3 has two steering column UJs, and they are rubber doughnuts, so there is an earthing wire from one yoke to the other, around the doughnut.
 There is also an earthing wire going direct from the rack to the chassis, even though the rack is bolted to brackets on the chassis and not a removable cross-member like in the MGB.
 The rack earth wire was broken, the lower UJ earth wire seemed to be missing altogether, and the upper one was iffy being a bodge of wire strands wrapped round the UJ clamp bolt.
 First job was to replace the rack and lower UJ earth wires.
 Still didn't work.
 Must be that iffy upper earth wire, but did some testing, and to our amazement the earth wire was fine, the fault was where the upper yoke was clamped onto the steering column at the splined joint!
 Removed both UJ clamp bolts with the intention of tapping the yokes up and down the shafts to clean the splines, but the upper one didn't move.
 Nothing for it but to remove the UJ and the column.
 Four bolts and the doughnut comes out, and we found bolt-through terminals under one bolt-head each side - for the original but missing earth wire!
 We'd put the earth wire on the lower UJ between the two UJ clamp bolt heads, as the bodged wire on the upper UJ had been, thinking that was the correct position, but we aren't going to move the lower one now.
 Also the four yoke bolts screw into the opposite yoke, no nuts, but have locking-wire through the ends of the bolts.
 There is also a weird clamp with two bolts and an Allen screw and lock-nut on the column shaft.
 Another difference to the MGB is there is no outer tube as part of the column, it is part of the bulkhead.
 So the column needs to be removed via the engine compartment as the yoke was stuck on the lower end, but it can only go forwards along the line of the column as the outer tube is fixed.
 Would there be enough room?
 We removed the steering wheel, but didn't get very far as something was stopping it going forwards, possibly the indicator cancelling cam hitting the fixed outer tube.
 But then we found that the column was in two halves - a long section that withdrew into the cabin leaving just a short section to withdraw into the engine compartment, so easier than feared.
 It took some pounding with hammer and drift to get the shaft out of the yoke, so we could clean up the splines with wire brushes.
 With it all apart we could see that the clamp with the Allen screw clamps the two halves of the column together, a) to get a good earth going all the way up, b) to position the upper part and the steering wheel correctly in relation to the indicator switch cowl, and c) to set the fore and aft free play of the column shaft in the outer tube that is part of the bulkhead.
 The clamp with the two bolts goes around the upper half of the column, which has the lower half of the column sliding inside it, and the Allen screw tightens through a slot in the upper column onto the lower column.
 We weren't sure if the Allen screw had been adjusted correctly before so went to slacken the lock-nut but it was stuck fast, and needed heat before it would shift.